 Irrigate to establish a stand and to keep the crop growing.
 Irrigation to cool crop for early fall plantings is important.

 Lettuce is shallow rooted, and shallow cultivation (11⁄2 inches or less) is all that is necessary.
 Late cultivation, especially when soil is moved toward the plant, may result in excessive soil in the lower part of the head.
 Herbicides are available for weed control in lettuce.
-Check the North Carolina Commercial Vegetable Recommendations (AG-586) for current recommendations.
+Check the Southeastern US Vegetable Crop Handbook for current recommendations.

 Lettuce is attacked by aphids, armyworms, imported cabbage worm, and loopers.
 The pest pressure on summer and fall crops is much greater than on spring crops.